-- Popcorn Time is a free software BitTorrent client that includes a media player where users can watch various television shows and movies.
-The platform was created by a team of anonymous Argentinian developers in 2014.
+- Popcorn Time is a free BitTorrent client with a media player where users can watch various television shows and movies.
+A team of anonymous Argentinian developers created the platform in 2014.

-- Popcorn Time was shut down two weeks after launch, but the open-source nature of the platform meant other developers quickly created new forks.
-In a similar fashion to most torrent sites, Popcorn Time disappeared and then reappeared on various new domains before authorities shut them down too.
+- Popcorn Time was shut down two weeks after launch, but the platform’s open-source nature meant other developers quickly created new forks.
+Like most torrent sites, Popcorn Time disappeared and reappeared on various new domains before authorities shut them down too.

 - Traffic on the platform decreased because individual users were wary of legal action and heavy financial penalties.
 Many users simply migrated to streaming services such as Amazon Prime and Netflix.
 Popcorn Time continues to be available today.